korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 * `LOCAL` for frames with local origin fixed with respect to the Earth;
 * `BODY` for frames with origin fixed to the vehicle;
-* `BODY_TERRAIN` for frames with origin on underlying terrain in a point which is directly below current vehicle location (`BODY` origin), i.e. altitude estimated using sonar or laser rangefinder.
-For underwater vehicles origin is a point which is directly above the vehicle on the surface;

 `rotation` can be: